 There’s an intensifying misogyny inherent in young men’s attitudes to women, as highlighted by the recent case in which four young men were acquitted of rape in Belfast.
 Some call it ‘rape culture’.
-And whether the defendants are acquitted or convicted, it would appear that it’s the women, rather than the men, are on trial.
+And whether the defendants are acquitted or convicted, it would appear that it’s the women, rather than the men, who are on trial.

 I have been writing about men getting away with rape, and women being blamed for sexual assault, for the past three decades.
 When I first started to campaign on this issue, in the early 1980s, I honestly didn’t imagine that, 2018, things would have, in many ways, got even worse.